sweetkimchi/breakout-game/doc/PLAN.md

    bricks

 ## Paddle Ideas
-1. A paddle that can activate a shield against missiles fired by the bricks by pressing a button.
+1. The paddle can switch into missile shooting mode.
+It can always switch back into paddle mode at any time.
-   The shield charges proportionally to the distance traveled by the paddle.
-However, when the shield is being used, the paddle does not charge the shield.
-If shield charge depletes while pressing the key to activate the shield, it starts charging again as the paddle moves.
-Shield absorbs the missiles and removes them from the game.
+   However, during missile shooting mode, the paddle is not able to bounce the ball off itself.
 2. Paddle gains "experience" as it destroys more blocks, eventually leveling up to become stronger.
-Stronger is defined as longer (covers more area), balls deflected off the paddle does more damage to the bricks, and it has more "lives" so it can take more damage before "dying."
+Stronger is defined as longer (covers more area), balls deflected off the paddle do more damage to the bricks, and the paddle has more "lives" so it can take more damage before "dying."

 ## Block Ideas
 1. Blocks that shoot missiles which can damage the paddle including a huge, powerful "Boss Block" for the final stage